All Products

 Custom runtime (Debian10)

-The following programming languages are built into Debian 10-based custom runtimes.
-You can create custom runtimes of the following languages without the need to install third-party interpreters or configure layers:
+The following table lists the programming languages built in Custom Runtime (Debian10).
+You can directly create functions that run in the custom runtimes of the following languages without the need to install third-party interpreters or configure layers.

 The following table describes the details.
 For some programming languages, environment variables must be configured.